lien-nguyen/igp-abctech/README.md

 ### AWS Instances

 ![AWS Instances](images/aws-instances.png)
-*This diagram shows the six EC2 instances provisioned for the DevOps stack plus three t1.small nodes in the k8s-cluster:*
+*This creenshot shows the six EC2 instances provisioned for the DevOps stack plus three t1.small nodes in the k8s-cluster:*
 - **docker-host**: Runs Docker (and cAdvisor)
 - **tomcat-server**: Hosts the Java web application
 - **ansible-host**: Used for automation and orchestration